openflighthpc/use.openflighthpc.org/docs/source/working-with-research-environment/slurm.rst

 In the above example, the ``srun`` command is used together with two options: ``--pty`` and ``/bin/bash``.
 The ``--pty`` option executes the task in pseudo terminal mode, allowing the session to act like a standard terminal session.
 The ``/bin/bash`` option is the command that you wish to run - here the default Linux shell, BASH.

 Alternatively, the ``srun`` command can also be executed from an interactive desktop session; the job-scheduler will automatically find an available compute node to launch the job on.
-Applications launched from within the ``srun`` session are executed on the assigned cluster compute node.
+Applications launched from within the ``srun`` session are executed on the assigned research environment compute node.

 .. image:: interactivejob.png
      :alt: Running an interactive graphical job